-2. Ethical Decision Making and Conduct: Responsible, reliable, and ethical in all aspects of training.
-Knowledgeable about ethical/legal standards and guidelines, and engages in ethical decision-making.
+Ethical Decision Making and Conduct: Responsible, reliable, and ethical in all aspects of training.
+2. Knowledgeable about ethical/legal standards and guidelines, and engages in ethical decision-making.
 Sensitive to and responsive to issues of diversity.
 Also includes preparation for and responsiveness to feedback from mentors.
-1 2 3 4 5 1 = Insufficient (e.g. ethical violations, other documented egregious unprofessional behavior) 2 = No egregious violations but some deficits in responsibility or accountability 3 = No deficits in professional behavior, responsible, reliable and accountable 4 = Demonstrates good ethical decision making, seeks consultation, clearly adopts professional values of 5 = Nuanced and/or sophisticated independent ethical decision making, cultural/contextual consideratio across multiple contexts profess sionali sm EXPECTATION: Rising 2 nd years expected at 3, Rising 3 rd years and above expected at 4 3.
-Accountability and reliability, self-awareness and reflective practice, self-care 1 2 3 4 5 J .
-1 = Unacceptable (e.g. several times unreliable or unaccountable, inadequate self-care resulting in incap 2 = No egregious violations but some deficits in self-care, self-awareness, responsibility, or accountability 3 = No deficits in professional behavior, good self-care, responsible, reliable and accountable; 4 = In addition to good accountability, reliability and self-care, good self-awareness of own strengths and or supervision as needed 5 = Exceptional reliability and accountability.
-Strong sense of awareness and seeks consultation or supervision as needed 5 = Exceptional reliability and accountability. y d defic its, see ısultat ion EXPECTATION: Rising 2 nd years expected at 3, Rising 3 rd years and above expected at 4
+1 2 3 4 5 1 = Insufficient (e.g. ethical violations, other documented egregious unprofessional behavior) 2 = No egregious violations but some deficits in responsibility or accountability 3 = No deficits in professional behavior, responsible, reliable and accountable 4 = Demonstrates good ethical decision making, seeks consultation, clearly adopts professional values of 5 = Nuanced and/or sophisticated independent ethical decision making, cultural/contextual consideration across multiple contexts EXPECTATION: Rising 2 nd years expected at 3, Rising 3 rd years and above expected at 4 orofess ionalis sm Accountability and reliability, self-awareness and reflective practice, self-care 1 2 3 4 5 3.
+1 Unaccontable (a a governe) time a unusliable ou una consutable in a degrate gelf come negulting in in con- 2 2 4 2 2) 1 = Unacceptable (e.g. several times unreliable or unaccountable, inadequate self-care resulting in incap 2 = No egregious violations but some deficits in self-care, self-awareness, responsibility, or accountability 3 = No deficits in professional behavior, good self-care, responsible, reliable and accountable; 4 = In addition to good accountability, reliability and self-care, good self-awareness of own strengths and or supervision as needed 5 = Exceptional reliability and accountability.
+Strong sense of awareness and seeks consultation or supervisions. defic its, see ks con sultati on

+EXPECTATION: Rising 2nd years expected at 3, Rising 3rd years and above expected at 4

-4. Performance in funding role (i.e. graduate assistantship, teaching assistantship, research assistantship, instructor of record, funded practica experience).
-1 2 3 4 5 1 = Unacceptable (e.g. several times unreliable or unaccountable, makes significant errors or notable deficits in judgment), 2 = No egregious violations but some deficits in performance 3 = No deficits in performance noted, reliable and accountable, has completed all tasks as requested/assigned on time and acceptably.
-4 = Notable performance in assistantship work, regularly goes above and beyond (or meets all expectations in a very demanding role) 5 = Exceptional commitment to assistantship work, goes well above and beyond, active commitment to TA Nation, has taken on a leadership role and actively helps other graduate students EXPECTATION: Rising 2 nd years and beyond expected at 3 Qualitative Feedback (basis for ratings): Commendations: Recommendations:
+4. Performance in funding role (i.e. graduate assistantship, teaching assistantship, reinstructor of record, funded practica experience). esearch assistantship, 1 2 3 4 5 1 = Unacceptable (e.g. several times unreliable or unaccountable, makes sign 2 = No egregious violations but some deficits in performance 3 = No deficits in performance noted, reliable and accountable, has complete 4 = Notable performance in assistantship work, regularly goes above and be 5 = Exceptional commitment to assistantship work, goes well above and beyoleadership role and actively helps other graduate students EXPECTATION: Rising 2 nd years and beyond expected at 3 Qualitative Feedback (basis for ratings): ed all tasks as requested/assigr yond (or meets all expectation ned o n time and a demar ıding ı role) Commendations: Recommendations: